mkidson/mkidson_obsidian_vault/MSc/To-Do files/Unfolding Process.md

 Using the old response functions (`cut_0_5_threshold_modified`), I still get shit unfolding results.
 I think it might have to do with the cut I made on the AmBe ph spectrum.
+The new response functions are good as long as I use the AmBe measurement from before